 Ashley is a very small borough located in the state of Pennsylvania.
 With a population of 2,599 people and just one neighborhood, Ashley is the 556th largest community in Pennsylvania.
-Much of the housing stock in Ashley was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Ashley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Ashley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ashley is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Ashley who work in office and administrative support (16.26%), sales jobs (11.46%), and maintenance occupations (10.77%).